GeoMOER/moer-base-r/docs/units/_unit05/unit05-04_if-then-else.md

 ```
 ## [1] "a is smaller than b"
 ```

-Such an if-statement can be extended by n if-else statements and - optionally - an else-statement.
-To illustrate this, we start with another if-statement as the one above but include it later:
+Such an if-statement can be extended by *n* if-else statements and - optionally - an else-statement.
+To illustrate this, let us start with another if-statement as the one above but include it later:

 ```r
 if (a < b/2) {